bacharakis/learning-open-source/_articles/stepping-into-opensource/licensing.md

 There's a lot, and a little to know about licensing - and while it can feel a bit intimidating, or even confusing it's important to understand what open source licensing is, how it works, and when it doesn't.

-This section will help you establish a basic understanding of open source, creative commons and CLA licensing, while providing practical exercises to learn by doing.
+This section will help you establish a basic understanding of open source, Creative Commons and CLA licensing, while providing practical exercises to learn by doing.

 ### {{ site.video }} “A Crash Course in Open Source Licensing"